travisdesell/exact/financial_loss_functions/README.md

 MACRO_DIR = "macro"
 CRSP_DIR = "sample" # Add directory name here if using CRSP like dataset
 ```
-Here, a sample of the CRSP equivalent dataset is stored in `data/raw/sample/` for quick reproducibilty.
-If any other equivalent dataset is being used, place the directory in `data/raw/` and update the CRSP_DIR environment variable with the name of the equivalent data directory.
+Here, a sample equivalent of the CRSP dataset is stored in `data/raw/sample/` for quick reproducibilty.

 ## Usage